Robo3D/User-Manuals/docs/source/R1Plus/getting-started/index.rst

 The first print
 ---------------

-To create your first test print select 'Library' within MatterControl on the left window.
-There are preloaded files in here to choose from.
-Now, select a file to print from the list.
-Select 'Add to Queue' and then click on the 'Queue' tab.
+To create your first test print select 'Library' within MatterControl.
+Matter Control comes with a few preloaded files within the Local Folder.
+Choose one of the preloaded files or one of your own creations!
+Once you choose a file, select 'Add to Queue' and then click on the 'Queue' tab.

 .. image:: images/test-print-screen-R1+ Plus.gif
    :alt: Select Files on Home Screen